ishubhamkr/ishubhamkr/README.md

 # Hi, This is me Shubham Kumar.
-Currently, I am pursuing my M.Tech - Information Security from Atal Bihari Vajpayee - Indian Institute of Information Technology and Management, Gwalior, Madhya Pradesh, India - 474015
+Currently, I am pursuing my M.Tech in Information Security from Atal Bihari Vajpayee - Indian Institute of Information Technology and Management, Gwalior, Madhya Pradesh, India - 474015

 ## :raising_hand: About me:
 I'm have completed my <b>undergraduate</b> at <a href="https://www.ticollege.ac.in/"> <b>Techno India, SaltLake, Kolkata, West Bengal</b></a>.<br>